Bachelor of fine arts (visual arts)

-The Bachelor of Fine Arts (BFA) (Visual Arts) is a professional program designed to educate and train students in the history, theory and practice of the visual arts.
-Courses are offered in drawing, painting, sculpture, printmaking, photography, digital imaging, performance, textiles, inter-media art, and inter-media, and art history/visual culture.
-In addition to studio and art history/visual culture courses, students will take 24 credit hours in appropriate academic courses chosen in consultation with the department.
-This degree requires 120 credit hours over a four-year period of full-time study and can also be pursued on a part-time basis.
+The bachelor of fine arts (BFA) (visual arts) is a professional program designed to educate and train students in the history, theory and practice of the visual arts.
+Courses are offered in drawing, painting, sculpture, printmaking, photography, digital imaging, performance, fibres and textiles, inter-media art, and art history/visual culture.
+In addition to studio and art history/visual culture courses, students will take 24 credit hours in appropriate academic courses chosen in consultation with the department (6 of the 24 elective credit hours are required to be English).
+The BFA in Visual Arts is a 120-credit hour degree program that can be completed in four or more years.

 Sample first year